Factorization homology I: higher categories: Tangential structures

 \subsubsection{\bf Synopsis}

-In essence, we define the constructible tangent bundle of a stratified space $X$ by naming a sheaf of vector spaces on $X$, the stalk-dimensions of which are finite and lower semi-continuous.
-In terms of parallel transport systems, such data is classified by a functor from the exit-path $\infty$-category of $X$ to an $\infty$-category of vector spaces and injections among them.
-In the case that $X=M$ is an ordinary smooth manifold, this is the sheaf of vector fields on $M$, which we might suggestively think of as infinitesimal automorphisms of $X$, and the functor $\exit(M)\to\Vect^{\sf inj}$ is the classifying map of its tangent bundle $M\to \underset{i\geq 0}\amalg \BO(i)$.
+In essence, we define the constructible tangent bundle of a stratified space $X$ by naming a sheaf of vector spaces on $X$, the stalk-dimensions of which are finite and vary lower semi-continuously.
+In terms of parallel transport systems, such data is classified by a functor